mathischeap/mifem/tools/legacy/README.md

 Here we have some old objects which are useful for current objects.

-We do not directly use them any more.
+We do not directly use them anymore.

+And we will not update them anymore.